itchio/itch.io/docs/general/faq.md

 To add a page to a collection, simply click the 'Add to collection' button on the page itself.
-You can even write some words about it, which is displayed next to the page's thumbnail when viewing the collection.
+You can even write some words about it, which will be displayed next to the page's thumbnail when viewing the collection.

 The *Edit collection* button lets you control the visibility of